Volleyball Tryout Evaluation Form

 Outside hitters need consistency in serve receive and versatile attacking.
 They'll take swings from out of system balls and must convert when the pass is perfect.
 Look for players who can hit line and cross-court, adjust to different set heights, and tool the block when blocked straight up.

 Middle blockers require explosive first steps and quick arm swings for slide attacks.
-Blocking timing matters more than height—a 5'10" blocker who reads the setter beats a 6'2" blocker who jumps late.
+Blocking timing matters more than height.
+A 5'10" blocker who reads the setter beats a 6'2" blocker who jumps late.
 Evaluate lateral movement along the net as much as vertical jump.

 Setter Skills